cardinalitypuzzles/cardboard/new-hunt-setup.md

 You'll also see three dyno instances on the Resources page: "web", "bot", and "worker".
 Make sure to enable the "web" and "worker" dynos.
 The "web" dyno runs the web application and the "worker" dyno runs a Celery process that handles Google Sheets API interactions asynchronously.
 The "bot" dyno is for a discord bot added in [#214](https://github.com/cardinalitypuzzles/smallboard/issues/214), which is optional.
 You can only run a max of 2 free dynos, so if you want to enable the "bot" dyno, you have to upgrade to a paid tier.
 Note that this "bot" dyno is only for supporting users typing `!<command>` in Discord to get information about puzzles.
 Even without the "bot" dyno, with the Discord application added to your Discord server (see Discord prerequisites above) and the Discord environment variables configured (see below), you will still get automatic Discord channel creation and puzzle solve updates.

+If you have a large team or are using smallboard for a hunt with many puzzles, you may want to increase the number or tier of the dynos in your Heroku deployment.

 ##### Heroku config variables

 Settings to enable logging in using a Google account: